About Caroline

 Biography

 I am interested in how I can personally reduce my carbon footprint by growing our food.
-My previous employer, Sophie Thomson, claims that gardening can save the world.
+A previous employer, Sophie Thomson, claims that gardening can save the world.
 I have come to believe this: that many of us can honestly make a difference by growing food and disengaging, where possible, from the international food system that generates about 35% of our greenhouse gasses.